 This is the fun part—when it starts to feel real that you're about to graduate.
 To participate in our recognition ceremony, you MUST wear a cap and gown.
-Journalism School undergraduate tassels are cardinal (deep red).
+School of Journalism undergraduate tassels are cardinal (deep red).
 Master's students will need a master's robe with a black tassel and a maroon hood.
-Information on caps and gowns, diplomas, announcements and other graduation information can be found on the KU Commencement Web site.
+Information on caps and gowns, diplomas, announcements and other graduation information can be found on the KU Commencement website.

 Prepare to attend.